SwiftyVK/SwiftyVK/README.md

 LongPollEvent has two special cases:

+`.forcedStop` - returns when LongPoll was obtain unexpected error and stop.
+You can restart it again.

-`.disconnect` - returns when LongPoll was disconnected from server.
+`.historyMayBeLost` - returns when LongPoll was disconnected from server for long time and `lpKey` or `timestamp` was outdated.
-You do not need reconnect LongPoll manually, client will do it himself when the network connection is back again.
+You do not need reconnect LongPoll manually, client will do it himself.
-Use this case to display "connection not available" indicator or something else like this.

-`.connect` - returns when LongPoll was connected to server again.
-Use this case to display "connection available" indicator or something else like this and **refresh data which could change during the network was unavailable** because LongPoll do not send old events.
+Use this case to **refresh data which could change during the network was unavailable**

 ## Stop LongPoll